Job Submission and Execution¶

 $ qsub -A OPEN-0-0 -q qnvidia -l select=10:ncpus=16 ./myjob

 In this example, we allocate 10 nvidia accelerated nodes, 16 cores per node, for 24 hours.
-We allocate these resources via the qnvidia queue.
-Jobscript myjob will be executed on the first node in the allocation.
+We allocate these resources via the qnvidia queue. the jobscript 'myjob' will be executed on the first node in the allocation.

 $ qsub -A OPEN-0-0 -q qfree -l select=10:ncpus=16 ./myjob

 All qsub options may be saved directly into the jobscript.
-In such a case, no options to qsub are needed.
+In such cases, it is not necessary to specify any options for qsub.

 $ qsub ./myjob

 By default, the PBS batch system sends an e-mail only when the job is aborted.
-Disabling mail events completely can be done like this:
+Disabling mail events completely can be done as follows:

 $ qsub -m n